 Pop the hood and locate your battery.
 Inspect the + positive terminal post.
 Ensure all the wires are firmly connected to the Positive post.
 The negative terminal of your vehicle battery has a wire that terminates on the chassis.
 This is done generally at the creation of the vehicle.
 It may be necessary to clean the battery posts with a cleaning agent to ensure a secure connection with the terminal.

 1B1.
 Confirm the ground (-) wire is securely connected from the negative (-) battery terminal to the vehicle chassis

 Ensure it is securely touching against the chassis as well as the battery box.
 You can find it on the negative terminal of your battery – or if you have a metal box around your battery, the wire will branch off that to your vehicle chassis to ground out.

 A remedy for an issue with a poor connection to the battery would be installing a high-quality power distribution block.
 This will ensure a secure fit for all your power accessories in your vehicle.

 1B3.
 Do the “Big 3” Upgrade

 The “Big Three” electrical upgrade is an excellent, cost-effective solution that will upgrade your vehicle’s electrical system capacity (ability to handle more power).
-You will need to buy get and install the parts.
+You will need to buy and install the parts.
 This can be done after a car audio system has already been installed to assist with power consumption.
-Three (3) critical cables in the electrical system are replaced or supplemented with 1/0 or 4 gauge wires: the battery ground to chassis wire, the chassis to engine block wire, and the alternator plus to engine block wire.
+There are three (3) critical cables in the electrical system that will be replaced or supplemented with 1/0 to 4/0 gauge wires: (1) battery ground to chassis wire, (2) the chassis to engine block wire, and (3) the alternator plus (+) to engine block wire.

 1C.
 Check connections at the Head Unit